Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

+(such that $U_{ii}=U$) by $\partial_{ij}\chi=\delta_{ij}U - U_{ij}$.} Repeating the analysis \eqref{balanceEJ0}--\eqref{balanceEJ} with the different expression of the radiation reaction force \eqref{reacharm} we recover the total energy flux given by the quadrupole formula \eqref{fluxE}; the only difference is that the total time derivatives in \eqref{balanceEJ0} will be different, with $f$ and $g_i$ corresponding to harmonic coordinates.
+The different forms of the radiation reaction force were a source of confusion in the 1970's and fed the so-called radiation-reaction controversy at that time \citep{Ehletal76, WalkW80}; see \cite{Kennefick} for an historical account.

-The novel feature when one extends the Newtonian radiation reaction to include the 1PN corrections is that the reaction force is no longer composed of a single scalar depending on the mass-type multipole moments, but involves also a vectorial component depending in particular on the \emph{current}-type quadrupole moment.
-This was noticed in the physically restricted case where the dominant quadrupolar radiation from the source is suppressed~\cite{BD84}.
+The novel feature when one extends the Newtonian radiation reaction \eqref{reacBT} to include the 1PN corrections is that it is no longer composed of a single scalar depending on the mass-type multipole moments, but involves also a vectorial component depending in particular on the \emph{current}-type quadrupole moment.
+This was noticed in the physically restricted case where the dominant quadrupolar radiation from the source is suppressed \citep{BD84}.
 The vectorial component of the reaction force could be important in some astrophysical situations like rotating neutron stars undergoing gravitational instabilities.
-Here we report the results of the extension to 1.5PN order of the lowest-order Burke \& Thorne scalar radiation reaction potential~\eqref{reacBT}, in some appropriate coordinate system, following Refs.~\cite{B93, B97}.
+Here we report the results of the extension to 1PN order (and even 1.5PN) of the lowest-order Burke-Thorne (BT) scalar radiation reaction potential \eqref{reacBT}, in some appropriate coordinate system, which can be called extended BT coordinate system \citep{B93, B97}.

-At that level (corresponding to 4PN order in the metric), and in this particular coordinate system, it suffices to incorporate some radiation-reaction contributions into the scalar and vectorial potentials $V$ and $V_i$ which parametrize the metric in Eq.~\eqref{gmunu3PN}.
+At that level (corresponding to 3.5PN order in the metric), and in the extended BT coordinate system, it suffices to incorporate some radiation-reaction contributions into the scalar and vectorial potentials which parametrize the 1PN metric in Eq.~\eqref{gmunu1PN}.
 We thus pose